Skip to Main Content

 Where the Boundaries Blur in Romania

 On a small documentary crew filming in Bucharest for a week, the fixer effectively functions as a local line producer — managing budget, crew, logistics, and schedule on the ground while the producer oversees the project remotely.
 On a large feature film at MediaPro Studios with locations across Transylvania, the fixer handles Romanian-side execution while the line producer manages the global budget and schedule.
-The key distinction is territorial: a London-based line producer, no matter how experienced, cannot walk into the Bucharest Primaria and negotiate a permit timeline, explain a customs delay to a border official in Romanian, or call a grip they have worked with on six previous productions.
+The key distinction is territorial: a London-based line producer, no matter how skilled, cannot walk into the Bucharest Primaria and negotiate a permit timeline, explain a customs delay to a border official in Romanian, or call a grip they have worked with on six previous shoots.
 The fixer can.

 Matching Roles to Production Scale